Vince14Genius/IPA-Keyboard-iOS/README.md

 - [x] Section header width contact hitbox bugs

-- [ ] Delayed refresh of collection view items when scrolling
+- [x] Delayed refresh of collection view items when scrolling

+  * actually a UIButton problem (the .system type button has a default animation)

 - [ ] The bottom of "◌̩" is cut off (this is probably a font problem)